 This year we had 20 scholarship winners.
-We are breaking them up into two groups.
-The first group will be in this newsletter and the rest will be in the next newsletter.
 We would like to congratulate all of the girls.
 They all have impressive backgrounds and are worthy recipients.

 The Women’s College Club of Princeton is pleased to award a scholarship to Nazareth Mehreteab, a student from The Princeton Day School.
 Nazareth’s counselor and teachers state that Nazareth is very inquisitive with strong reasoning abilities.
 She is willing to express opposing ideas and enjoys leading discussions.
 Nazareth is able to contribute excellent ideas even during remote learning.
 She delves into topics until she is certain of her understanding of the material.
 Nazareth has taken a most challenging academic program, while maintaining high grades in Honors and Advanced Placement classes.
 Her great interest in technology led her to develop a computer application to guide low-income students through the college application process.